 The Need for Balance

-Understanding user behavior and actions isn’t an easy feat; there is no silver bullet.
-But with the actionable metrics, you’ll move in the right direction.
-Continuous adoption of metrics which serve the purpose of explaining why a content piece gets shared is required if a business wants to survive in a competitive world.
+Understanding user behavior is no easy feat.
+There’s no silver bullet.
+But with actionable metrics in place, you’ll begin moving in the right direction.
+Continually adopting metrics that help explain why specific content gets shared is mandatory if you want to survive in the competitive digital world.

-But these approaches almost always come at the expense of the user experience and in the end dilute your brand value.
-I recommend looking at balancing the importance of every metric so that you are rewarding the right behavior.
-When you conduct tests of your content marketing designs, content types or topics, take a holistic look across all areas to ensure you aren’t sacrificing too much of the overall picture.
+I recommend looking at balancing the importance of every metric so you’re rewarding the right behavior.
+When conducting tests of content marketing designs, content types, or topics, take a holistic look at every area to ensure you aren’t sacrificing too much of the overall picture.

 Strategy + Quality + Consistency = Content Marketing Success